-Entrepreneur Magazine believes that the University of Michigan gives undergraduate and graduate students the fifth-best hands-on entrepreneurial experiences and entrepreneurial studies for experiential learning.
-And Forbes notes that the college is one of the top 10 undergraduate business degree programs for producing the most venture capital-backed startups.
-Student businesses at the University of Michigan are supported by Innovate Blue, which runs over 15 entrepreneurship programs and centers in entrepreneurship.
+According to Entrepreneur Magazine, the University of Michigan gives undergraduate and graduate students the fifth-best hands-on entrepreneurial experiences and entrepreneurial studies for experiential learning.
+Forbes notes that the college is one of the top 10 undergraduate business degree programs for producing the most venture capital-backed startups.
+Student businesses at the University of Michigan are supported by Innovate Blue.
+This initiative runs over 15 entrepreneurship programs and centers in entrepreneurship.
 In May 2020, the college also released an app that helped small businesses stay open by conducting health screenings.
 By September of 2020, over 2,500 employers were using the app every day.

 5. University of California, Berkeley

-Forbes states that the University of California, Berkeley’s business incubator is incredible, noting that it even offers significant funding opportunities for the businesses that it incubates.
-The other Forbes source notes that the college has produced the second most venture capital-backed startups of any college.
+Forbes states that the University of California, Berkeley’s business incubator is incredible, making it one of the best colleges for start-ups.
+The publication notes that it even offers significant funding opportunities for the businesses that it incubates.
+It also notes that the college has produced the second most venture capital-backed startups of any college.
 There is no shortage of experiential learning opportunities for student entrepreneurs in the University of California, Berkeley’s business community.
-In fact, it currently has seven startup incubators, 10 prominent business-based student groups, three entrepreneurship associations, four business competitions, a global business community, and several graduate degree programs.
+In fact, it currently has seven startup incubators, 10 prominent business-based student groups, and three entrepreneurship associations.
+It is also home to four business competitions, a global business community, and several graduate degree programs.
 That’s not to mention its stellar undergraduate business curriculum for entrepreneurship studies.
-The college was also quick to help businesses adapt to coronavirus, with the Sutardja Center for Entrepreneurship and Technology launching a range of initiatives aimed at businesses.
+The college was also quick to help businesses adapt to coronavirus.
+For example, the Sutardja Center for Entrepreneurship and Technology launched a range of initiatives aimed at businesses.

 4. University of Pennsylvania

-The Wharton School at the University of Pennsylvania offers business students many opportunities to start and grow their own businesses.
-In addition to undergraduate programs and degrees, the school’s undergraduate entrepreneurship programs include innovation conferences, scaling workshops, an institute for innovation management, funding, networking, advice, and more.
+One of the best colleges in our ranking for entrepreneurial initiative, The Wharton School at the University of Pennsylvania offers business students many opportunities to start and grow their own businesses.
+Besides undergraduate programs and degrees, the school’s entrepreneurship program includes innovation conferences, scaling workshops, and an institute for innovation management.
+It also includes funding, networking, advice, and more.
 University of Pennsylvania’s president, Amy Gutmann, was swift to announce coronavirus business support.
 In March 2020, she announced that the college would be dedicating $4 million to support independently owned businesses located in the college’s city district.
 Forbes considers the University of Pennsylvania to have an incredible business incubator, entrepreneurship center, and business community.
-Another Forbes source notes that the college is responsible for the fifth most venture capital-backed startups of any college.
-The Yale Tribune states that the University of Pennsylvania student-founded business Insomnia Cookies is the 10th best student startup of the 21st century.
+Another Forbes source notes that the college has the fifth most venture capital-backed startups of any college.
+The Yale Tribune has recognized the University of Pennsylvania student-founded business Insomnia Cookies.
+The publication called it the 10th best student startup of the 21st century.

 3. Massachusetts Institute of Technology

-In 2020, business majors at the Massachusetts Institute of Technology could access over 200 small business management resources that were “dedicated to fostering entrepreneurship and innovation.”
-These entrepreneurship programs included the MIT Innovation Initiative, the MIT Sandbox Innovation Fund Program, the Martin Trust Center for MIT Entrepreneurship, and much more.
+In 2020, business majors at the Massachusetts Institute of Technology could access over 200 small business management resources.
+These were “dedicated to fostering entrepreneurship and innovation.”
+Specific entrepreneurship programs included the MIT Innovation Initiative, the MIT Sandbox Innovation Fund Program, the Martin Trust Center for MIT Entrepreneurship, and much more.
 Thanks to these opportunities, there were over 30,000 alumni-founded companies in 2014.
 In late 2020, the college’s Professor Yossi Sheffi published a book that can help businesses recover from coronavirus.
-The Yale Tribune states that two of the best student startups of the 21st century came from the college’s campus, namely Dropbox and 3dim.
-Forbes notes that the college is responsible for producing the third most venture capital-backed startups of any college.
-And the college has an incredible business incubator made up of entrepreneurial centers to support its undergraduate programs for business students interested in entrepreneurial studies.
+The Yale Tribune states that two of the best student startups of the 21st century came from the college’s campus.
+These were Dropbox and 3dim.
+Forbes notes that the college has produced the third most venture capital-backed startups of any college.
+And the college has an incredible business incubator.
+It is made up of entrepreneurial centers.
+These centers support its undergraduate programs for business students interested in entrepreneurial studies.

 2. Harvard University

-Since 2003, Harvard University has housed The Arthur Rock Center for Entrepreneurship for students seeking undergraduate degrees in business as well as entrepreneurial skills.
+Since 2003, Harvard University has housed The Arthur Rock Center for Entrepreneurship.
+This center is for students seeking undergraduate degrees in business as well as entrepreneurial skills.
 In collaboration with the Technology and Entrepreneurship Center, this center has a range of tools that help entrepreneurship students make their business ideas successful, even those with an undergraduate major.
 Examples include an entrepreneurship clinic, competitions, business accelerators, and alumni networks.
 And the college has used its many business connections to find solutions to coronavirus challenges.
 For example, in August 2020, Google Cloud and Harvard’s Global Health Institute teamed up to offer free AI-powered coronavirus forecasting for those engaged with fighting the virus.
 Forbes notes that the college’s innovation lab runs an incredible business incubator for future business leaders and entrepreneurs.
-The college is responsible for the fourth most venture capital-backed startups of any educational institution.
+The college has the fourth most venture capital-backed startups of any educational institution.
 QS notes that Harvard was the birthplace of Facebook.
-And The Yale Tribune states that two of the best student startups came from Harvard, namely Facebook and HourlyNerd.
+And The Yale Tribune states that two of the best student startups came from Harvard Business School, namely Facebook and HourlyNerd.
 Clearly, it’s one of the best entrepreneurship colleges and business administration schools.

 1. Stanford University

-The best of the best undergraduate entrepreneurship programs, the entrepreneurship network of Stanford University has “deep ties to Silicon Valley and regions around the world.”
+This is best of the best undergraduate entrepreneurship programs.
+The entrepreneurship network of Stanford University has “deep ties to Silicon Valley and regions around the world.”
 On campus, there are dozens of organizations that focus on different aspects of entrepreneurship for future business leaders.
 For instance, there is the Center for Entrepreneurial Studies, The Stanford Center for Legal Informatics, the Association of Industry-Minded Stanford Professionals, and many more.
 Since coronavirus, the Stanford Seed Transformation Program has increased its support to over 800 businesses across Africa and India.
 This increased support includes mentoring, coaching, business consultants, and more.
 The Yale Tribune names the Stanford University student-founded company Snapchat the 14th best student startup.
-Forbes notes that the college is responsible for the most venture capital-backed startups of any college in the world.
+Forbes notes that the college handles the most venture capital-backed startups of any college in the world.
 QS notes that Snapchat and Google are two of the most successful student businesses started at a college.
 The other Forbes source notes that Stanford University has an amazing college incubator.
 It’s definitely one of the best business schools for business administration as well as one of the top entrepreneurship universities.